 When performing a laser marking on organic materials, the CO2 source is the best solution for marking on glass, leather, wood and paper, whereas the YAG laser does not normally deliver satisfactory results for these materials.

 Our CO2 lasers can be used quickly and permanently to mark alphanumerics, logos, and bar codes into a variety of materials at high speed.

-Comparing to other conventional solutions, such as the ink-jet printing or hot stamping using a die which cannot produce accurate details, a wood engraver provides the user with extreme flexibility and the ability to refine the parts in a very high quality.
+Comparing to other conventional solutions, such as the ink-jet printing or hot stamping using a die that cannot produce accurate details, a wood engraver provides the user with extreme flexibility and the ability to refine the parts in very high quality.

-When laser engraving leather is performed, motifs, letters and designs are burnt into the leather.
-On the other hand laser cutting provides extremely precise cutting edges with no fraying of the material.
+When laser engraving leather is performed, motifs, letters, and designs are burnt into the leather.
+On the other hand, laser cutting provides extremely precise cutting edges with no fraying of the material.